Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • lips and ears swell quickly.

-Allergy on the head - its causes, among others, are hair care products (masks, shampoos, dyes, balms), poor-quality hats.
-With an allergic origin of the disease, the very first sign of allergy is itching.
+Allergy on the head - its causes, among others, are hair care products (masks, shampoos, paints, balms), poor-quality hats.
+With an allergic origin of the disease, the very first sign of an allergy is itching.
 It grows slowly, but then does not stop.
 As a result, dermatitis develops here.
 There may be a rash on the face.

 Diagnostic measures